ngolebiewski/game_steps/readme.md

 - Room carver -> After level 3 randomly carve out 3x3 or 4x4 or 2x6 chambers/rooms on top of the maze grid.
 - At some level make a MAP feature. that will be a little pop up that can show the maze, or at least the location of the cross, that sort of thing.
 Very OG Zelda when you get a dungeon map
 - Intro scene where you decend the staircase?
 OR exit scene where you ascend to the outdoors?
+- Refine movement.
+Start of with a slow speed and add velocity until the max of the level.
+That should remedy the moving to fast to make a perpindicular maze run control.